As of 4/12/2021

 Myth: The vaccine was developed with a microchip in it to control the population.

 Fact: There is no microchip or “nanotransducer” or anything else similar to that in the vaccine.
 The vaccine will not track people or gather personal information from any recipients.
-The ingredient list for Pfizer can be found here, and for Moderna can be found here.
+The ingredient list for Pfizer can be found here, for Moderna can be found here, and for Johnson & Johnson can be found here.

 Myth: If I am allergic to eggs I cannot get the COVID-19 vaccine.

-Fact: Although some vaccines do have egg as an ingredient, neither of the approved vaccines (Pfizer and Moderna) have eggs in them.
-The ingredient list for Pfizer can be found here, and for Moderna can be found here.
+Fact: Although some vaccines do have egg as an ingredient, none of the approved vaccines (Pfizer and Moderna) have eggs in them.
+The ingredient list for Pfizer can be found here, for Moderna can be found here, and for Johnson & Johnson can be found here.

 Myth: The COVID-19 vaccines were developed using fetal tissue.

-Fact: Current mRNA COVID-19 vaccines (Pfizer and Moderna), along with others that are still being studied currently do not require the use of fetal cell cultures in the production process.
-The ingredient list and information about the production for Pfizer can be found here, and for Moderna can be found here.
+Fact: Current mRNA COVID-19 vaccines (Pfizer and Moderna), Johnson & Johnson’s vaccine, along with others that are still being studied currently do not require the use of fetal cell cultures in the production process.
+The ingredient list and information about the production for Pfizer can be found here, for Moderna can be found here, and for Johnson & Johnson can be found here.

 Myth: We don’t know what’s in these vaccines.

-Fact: Both Pfizer and Moderna have published their ingredient lists for their vaccines, and they can be found here and here respectively.
-In addition to the mRNA main ingredient, both vaccines contain lipids (fat) to help deliver the mRNA to your cells, sucrose (sugar) and a few other common ingredients such as salts that help maintain the pH and stability of the vaccine.
+Fact: Pfizer, Moderna, and Johnson & Johnson have published their ingredient lists for their vaccines, and they can be found here, here, and here respectively.
+In addition to the mRNA main ingredient in the mRNA vaccines there are lipids (fat) to help deliver the mRNA to your cells, sucrose (sugar) and a few other common ingredients such as salts that help maintain the pH and stability of the vaccine.
+The Johnson & Johnson vaccine is similar only it does not have mRNA and instead it has an inactivated adenovirus attached to the COVID-19 spike protein (adenovirus is a common virus that is inactivated and used in vaccinations to help it introduce specific proteins – like the COVID-19 spike protein) into the body so that our bodies can fight it off and create antibodies.

 Myth: The COVID-19 vaccines cause infertility or miscarriage.